osamaramihafez/shopifyProject/README.md

 You can run tests using `sh run_tests.sh`.
 Please note that tests are automatically run whenever you push to master or a Pull Request.

 ## Viewing documentaion
 You can view the docs by executing `sh run.sh` from inside the `docs` folder and then navigating to `localhost` on your browser.
+Note: you may need to have npx installed, but it's likely to work without doing so if you already have npm (node).